-Business premises, secure land for development ventures, expand your portfolio
+Business premises, secure land for development venues, expand your portfolio

-A commercial mortgage can be used to buy or refinance land or property intended for commercial use
+A commercial mortgage can be used to buy or refinance lad or property intended for commercial use

 - Buy business premises